ritwikdurga/Phisherman/README.md

 # Phisherman
-A browser extension that helps analyze and detect suspicious URLs.
+A browser extension that helps analyze, detect and block suspicious URLs.